Perry station

-Perry station is an at-grade light rail station on the W Line of the RTD Rail system.
+Perry station is a light rail station on the W Line of the RTD rail system.
 It is located alongside the banks of the Lakewood Gulch at its intersection with Perry Street, after which the station is named, in Denver, Colorado.

-The station opened on April 26, 2013, on the West Corridor, built as part of the Regional Transportation District (RTD) FasTracks public transportation expansion plan and voter-approved sales tax increase for the Denver metropolitan area.
+The station opened on April 26, 2013, and was built as part of the FasTracks public transportation expansion plan.